-All those blog reviews and YouTubers you’ve seen telling you how amazing Jeff Lerner’s Copy The Millionaire is makes a LOT of money by recruiting you.
+All those blog reviewers and YouTubers telling you “how amazing Jeff Lerner’s Copy The Millionaire is” make a LOT of money by recruiting you into the program.

-That’s why I decided to sit down and write this honest and unbiased review for you – because I’m not affiliated in any way with Jeff Lerner’s program and my only aim is to help you avoid the costly make money online scams so you can better invest your time and energy into legitimate programs that work.
+That’s why I decided to sit down and write this honest and unbiased review for you – I am not affiliated in any way with Jeff Lerner’s Copy The Millionaire and my only aim is to help people like you avoid the costly make money online scams so you can better invest your time and energy into legitimate programs that work.

-With all of that being said, here’s what I found out:
+With that being said, here’s what I found out:

 Copy The Millionaire Review (Quick Overview)